Salesforce-By-Meetup/LWC-Webinar/README.md

 </div>
 ```

-Meanwhile all your CSS written in the component are transformed to add the same selector to all the parts of the selectors.
+Meanwhile all your CSS written in the component is transformed to add the same unique attribute to all the parts of the selectors.

 ```CSS
 div[c_my_component_my_component] {